BogdiB/BogdysEstateManager/README.md

 # Estate Manager
-A data management app made for a university project.
+A desktop application for data management of a real estate company.

-Made in Python with Tkinter (GUI) and SQLite3 (database).
+Made with Python, SQLite3, and Tkinter for the GUI.